thearyanahmed/thearyanahmed/README.md

 ### Salam 👋
 I'm Aryan Ahmed Anik, a self-taught programmer, passionate about coding in general,open source projects.
-I love PHP, Go, Docker, Tailwind and Vue to start with, among many others, also in the list are machines, travelling and nature.
+I like PHP, Go, Docker, Tailwind and Vue to start with, among many others, also in the list are machines, travelling and nature.
 I've been working as a software engineer @jouleslabs since 2018.

 - Working on a project with distribute system design.
 - Currently diggint into GCP and devops in general.